Mistyttm/nixpkgs-extra/README.md

 # nixpkgs-extra

-Some extra packages I make for myself that I don't feel like upstreaming atm
+Some extra packages and modules I make for myself that I don't feel like upstreaming atm

 ## Installation